ryanc0411/terraform-provider-st-alicloud/README.md

   does not support adding alarm rules into application groups based on expression-based creation.

   For namespaces and metric inputs, please refer to: [*Alicloud Alarm Metric List*](https://cms.console.aliyun.com/metric-meta)

+- **st-alicloud_cms_system_event_contact_group_attachment**

+  The official AliCloud Terraform provider's resource [*alicloud_cms_event_rule*](https://registry.terraform.io/providers/aliyun/alicloud/latest/docs/resources/cms_event_rule) does not bind the created system event rule to the contact group itself.
+  This may cause system event rule could create as usual but with an empty target contact group.

 ### Data Sources